-If not, this may be a great place to start.
+If not, this may be a great place to start as incorporating a regular stretching routine can make a significant difference.
 When certain muscles in the legs and back are not stretched properly or often enough, it can cause pain similar to sciatica.
 Consider stretching for back pain relief to decrease pain.

 Some of the best times to stretch would be in the morning, as soon as you wake up, and at night, before you go to bed.
 Certain stretches can not only help your back pain but can also wake you up and prepare you for your day or wind you down for the night.
 Having a quick stretch throughout the day or while working can help with energy and does not have to require getting down on the ground.